 What can I do with Beaver Builder?

 OK, you've installed the Beaver Builder plugin on your WordPress site.
 And you've installed a WordPress theme – If you have the Pro or Agency version of Beaver Builder, maybe you've installed the Beaver Builder Theme and child theme.
+And maybe you're wondering if you really need to add Beaver Themer, a paid add-on plugin.

 The following sections show you the basic concepts underlying content layouts with the Beaver Builder plugin, the parts of the page controlled by the theme, and how the Beaver Builder theme integrates with and enhances the plugin.